 On the day of the event, our team handled the full stream—multi-camera switching, audio balance, visual monitoring, and real-time adjustments.
 Everything was routed to Zoom as a one-way broadcast, giving remote guests a clear and uninterrupted experience.

-If you’re planning a hybrid event in Vancouver or the Lower Mainland, here are a few things to keep in mind:
+If you are planning a hybrid event in Vancouver or the Lower Mainland, these are the details worth locking down early:

 • Book your AV team early—especially if you’re working in a community venue or city-run space with limited in-house tech.